 Incontinence -- the inability to control urine flow -- is a common side effect of all therapies directed at the prostate gland.
 Most patients do eventually regain complete urinary control.
 Exercises to strengthen the sphincter and surrounding pelvic muscles can help you regain urinary control.
 These are called Kegel exercises.
 A training program called biofeedback helps reinforce the proper performance of Kegel exercises.
 Medications may also help relieve incontinence.
-An artificial urinary sphincter also can be surgically inserted in cases of severe incontinence.
+A male sling is a surgical option, as is an artificial urinary sphincter which can be surgically inserted in cases of severe incontinence.
 Ask your doctor about these options.

 Prostate Cancer and Infertility